depfac/dFakto.rest/README.md

 }
 ```

-## How to integrate into ASP.NET Core MV project
+## How to integrate into ASP.NET Core project

 ### First add the reference to your project